darkskiez/u2f-luks/README.md

-# U2F LUKS Support - use tokens to unlock encrypted disks.
+# U2F LUKS Support - Use U2F USB tokens to unlock encrypted disks.

 **Disclaimer: This is potentially a very silly / dangerous tool to use**

-## Prerequistes
+## Prerequisites

 * A Debian variant system
 * An already configured LUKS encrypted disk
 * A willingness to use non-audited code for your security or convenience.
-* One or more U2F Tokens
+* One or more U2F Tokens (with USB HID Support)
 * A filesystem that can be mounted in an initramfs

 This does NOT yet support systemd because systemd does not support keyscripts, The workaround is that the initramfs parameter forces your disk to be mounted in the initramfs, before systemd has started.

+## How does this work?

+This uses some trickery in order to synthesis a static key from a U2F token
+because:

+* U2F keys are almost stateless holding only a counter
+* U2F keys can only sign requests with ecdsa
+* U2F signatures are only over partially supplied data include the counters

+This tool uses the public key obtained during the register request as the LUKS privatekey, and derives the public key back from the authenticate requests using eliptic curve key recovery (http://github.com/darkskiez/eckr) on the signatures.

+This tool encrypts the keyhandle optionally with the userpassphrase, and stores it in the u2f-luks.keys file.
+Only the correct keyhandle, passphrase and U2F token will yeild the correct key.
+We store a hash based on the correct key in the keyfile because the key recovery algorithm returns two candidate keys.

+Most U2F tokens will blink if the correct matching password is entered.

 ## Download and Build